 In 2002, Ms. Saba launched the Saba Family Foundation to serve as the umbrella organization for all of her philanthropic works.
 The foundation’s three areas of focus are healthcare, education and human rights.
 The foundation has undertaken numerous projects, including: partnering with Stanford Medical Center to train physicians from developing countries; distributing preventative health information on HIV/AIDS, immunizations, gastric and reproductive health; providing vocational education for women in Togo, West Africa; and supporting human rights issues around the world.

-Funding for Ms. Saba’s philanthropic works comes from Saba Industries, a group of commodities companies that she founded in Asia.
+Funding for Ms. Saba’s philanthropic works comes from Saba Group Holdings, a group of commodities companies that she founded in Asia.
 The commodities are rice, iron ore mining and gold.
-Saba Industries exports 500,000 tons of rice worldwide.
+Saba Group Holdings exports 500,000 tons of rice worldwide.
 The company’s iron ore is used to make steel and its gold is used for jewelry and technology products.
-In 2017, Saba Industries had revenues of more than $500 million and employs 2,000 local workers.
+In 2017, Saba Group Holdings had revenues of more than $500 million and employs 2,000 local workers.
 The company also follows environmental guidelines for rice farming and mining.

 “My goal is to help one billion people around the world gain access to basic healthcare, provide education and opportunities that allow people to break the cycle of poverty, and educate people on human right issues,” Ms. Saba says.
 “These basic life necessities that many of us take for granted will empower under-served people to greatly improve their lives and their children’s lives.”